-The Times NIE program is a member of Florida Press Educational Services, Inc., (FPES) a nonprofit 501(c)(3) organization of newspaper professionals that promotes reading, particularly for young people.
+Florida Press Educational Services, Inc. (FPES) is a nonprofit 501(c)(3) organization of newspaper professionals that promotes reading, particularly for young people.
+The primary objectives of FPES have been established by the Newspaper Association of America.

+FPES participates in Newspaper in Education (NIE), an international program that encourages the use of the daily paper as an up-to-date, instructional classroom tool.
 Through NIE, newspapers are used in all subjects as a progressive teaching resource, from primary through adult education levels.

-For more information about FPES, visit fpesnie.org
+For more information about FPES, visit fpesnie.org $\ensuremath{\textcircled{O}}$ FPES 2015